 You should not require this letter until later in the process, if at all, and you should ask this to be sent to WashU (or another medical school) only if they explicitly request it.
 Please be aware that not all medical schools with this policy will accept this letter and, therefore, your AP tests.
 In most circumstances, whether or not you have already verified that you satisfy a school's math requirement will not affect your chances of being admitted or admissions status.

-Q: What if I need to include a document with my transcript?
+Q: Do I need to include the AMCAS release form with my transcript request?

 If your question is still not answered please contact email@example.com and a member of the Registrar's Office Team will answer you as soon as possible.

 A: No, you no longer need to scan and upload an electronic copy of the AMCAS release form in the National Student Clearinghouse system, as Harvard University is now an approved eTranscripts sender to AMCAS.
 Simply provide your AMCAS account number and AMCAS transcript ID number in the “Educational Organization Recipient” section, and your transcript will be sent via Electronic Exchange (ETX) to AMCAS.